shammelburg/CoreIdentity/README.md

 # WebApiCoreSecurity
-Using ASP.NET Core Web API Identity With JWT and TFA Authenticator
+Using ASP.NET Core Web API Identity With JWT, TFA Authenticator and Swagger

-This is a work in progress project.

-This ASP.NET Core 2.0 Web API uses Identity Tables and JWT to authenticate and authorize users as well as user, role and userRole management.
+This ASP.NET Core 2.2 Web API uses Identity Tables and JWT to authenticate and authorize users as well as user, role and userRole management.

 I have got the authenticator working as well but the timing doesn't seem to reflect what on the Authenticator app.